 David Murray: Chief Prosecutor Phyllis Broker chose not to call Sean's Uncle, David Murray.
-According to the Boston Globe, several jurors in trials one and two told reporters they found Murray's testimony about Sean's distraught manner, and his protestations of innocence, compelling.
+According to the Boston Globe, several jurors in trials one and two told reporters they found Murray's testimony about Sean's distraught manner and his protestations of innocence compelling.

 * * *

 Terry Patterson, age 18 at the time of Mulligan's killing, was tried and convicted of first-degree murder and armed robbery in early February 1995, after Sean Ellis's first trial.
-It took his jurors a scant three hours to reach their conclusion, largely due to "latent" prints of three fingers taken from the driver's door frame of Mulligan's Ford Explorer that police said matched Patterson's.
+It took his jurors a scant three hours to reach their conclusion, largely due to "latent" prints of three fingers taken from the driver's door frame of Mulligan's Ford Explorer that police said matched his.
 As the Patterson jury foreman told reporters, "Fingerprints was certainly a good indication he was there, and there was no alibi, nothing to prove he wasn't part of this plot."
 Terry Patterson was sentenced to life without the possibility of parole and sent to Walpole State Prison.

 "It simply did not happen,” Hurley told the press.
 She was present for Patterson's entire police interview, and “Patterson was not asked that question, and he did not nod his head.”
-The session was not tape-recorded, so it was the defense attorney’s word against the detectives’.
+The session was not tape recorded, so it was the defense attorney’s word against the detectives’.